The 40-Year-Old Virgin-2005

 Grade: B-

-I had high hopes when I heard that a new biopic based on the life and times of the Queen of Soul Aretha Franklin was in the works.
-My elation was solidified when Jennifer Hudson was cast in the iconic role.
-It seemed just perfect for her.
+I had high hopes when I heard that a new biopic based on the life and times of the Queen of Soul, Aretha Franklin, was in the works.

-Sadly, Respect (2021) underwhelms through no fault of Hudson’s.
-Almost every aspect of the film is standard and by the numbers and the word, ‘safe’ comes to mind multiple times throughout the viewing.
-On par with a television movie instead of a big-screen spectacle, the feature can largely be skipped save for Hudson’s performance scenes.
+Almost every aspect of the film is standard and by the numbers, and the word ‘safe’ comes to mind multiple times throughout the viewing.
+On par with a television movie rather than a big-screen spectacle, the feature can largely be skipped, except for Hudson’s performance scenes.

 I would recommend this film only for the die-hard Aretha fans.
 If novice South African director, Liesl Tommy, had visions of mirroring the recent successes of Bohemian Rhapsody (2018) or Rocket Man (2019), she sadly missed the mark completely.